 What is a Radio-Frequency Neurotomy (RF)?

-A Radio-frequency Neurotomy is a musculoskeletal medicine procedure to cauterize or burn the small, short nerves that carry pain from the spinal facet joints to the spine, interrupting the pain pathway.
+A radio-frequency neurotomy is a musculoskeletal medicine procedure that is done to cauterize or burn the small, short nerves that carry pain from the spinal facet joints to the spine, interrupting the pain pathway.

-Anyone who has had pain relief with either a facet joint injection and a facet nerve block or two facet nerve blocks.
+Anyone who has had pain relief with either a facet joint injection and a facet nerve block or two facet nerve blocks is a candidate.
 The standard of care is to block the pain pathway twice with blocks before the RF is done.
 The success rate is 90%, if the patient has had at least 50% relief of pain from the two prior blocks before the RF is done, and this can also be used as part of a larger regenerative medicine strategy.

-This is a safety factor to ensure the wrong nerve is not being burned.
-Local anesthetic is then injected and radio waves are fed through the electrode which causes the end of the needle to become very hot.
+This is a safety factor to ensure the correct nerve is being burned.
+Local anesthetic is then injected and radio waves are fed through the electrode, which causes the end of the needle to become very hot.
 A weak steroid (synthetic cortisone) is sometimes injected after the burn to reduce the inflammation, and hopefully the post-procedure discomfort.

-Side effects from the steroid medication include flushing, insomnia, increase in heart rate, some swelling, a rise in blood sugar and occasionally blood pressure.
+Side effects from the steroid medication include flushing, insomnia, increased heart rate, some swelling, and a rise in blood sugar and occasionally blood pressure.
 These side effects are usually mild and temporary, but a rare patient may find the “steroid effect” quite unpleasant.
 If you are diabetic or have unstable blood pressure, use of steroids can be eliminated.

 More serious but extremely rare risks include nerve injury, paralysis, weakness or death.
 These complications have never occurred in our practice.